mth229/mth229.github.io/functions.md

-Passing in parameters has the big advantage of explicitly showing how `julia` will find variables used within a function, as otherwise you need to have an understanding of the *scoping rules* in place.
+Passing in parameters has the big advantage of explicitly showing how `Julia` will find variables used within a function, as otherwise you need to have an understanding of the *scoping rules* in place.
 (Scoping rules determine where variables that are not passed in as arguments are found when referred to within a function.)